zopefoundation/zc.zodbwsgi/src/zc/zodbwsgi/README.rst

 - connection management
 - optional transaction management
 - optional request retry on conflict errors (using repoze.retry)
+- optionaly limiting the number of simultaneous database connections
+- applications can take over connection and transaction management on a case-by-case basis.

 It is designed to work with paste deployment and provides a "filter_app_factory" entry point, named "main".